 The original Chip's Challenge ("Chip's Challenge 1", or "CC1") was released on the Atari Lynx handheld gaming system in 1989.
 In 1992, Microsoft ported CC1 to Windows for inclusion in Windows Entertainment Pack 4 (and later, the Best of Windows Entertainment Pack).
 The Microsoft port ("MSCC") contained all the CC1 levels, but it featured a surprising number of rule and gameplay differences compared to the original Lynx version.
 In 2001, Brian Raiter started developing Tile World ("TW"): a free open-source emulator that lets players play official or custom levels under either "MS" rules or "Lynx" rules.

-As time went on, the community produced three quasi-official level packs to complement the original game: Chip's Challenge Level Pack 2 ("CCLP2") in 2002; Chip's Challenge Level Pack 3 ("CCLP3") in 2010; Chip's Challenge Level Pack 1 ("CCLP1") in 2014.
-These three packs are comprised of the best custom levels at the time (determined via community voting overseen by a community-nominated staff) and in terms of importance they are generally considered on par with the original game.
-All three of these packs can be played in MSCC or in either TW mode (although CCLP2 in TW's Lynx mode requires a special modified version of the pack known as CCLXP2).
+As time went on, the community produced four quasi-official level packs to complement the original game: Chip's Challenge Level Pack 2 ("CCLP2") in 2002; Chip's Challenge Level Pack 3 ("CCLP3") in 2010; Chip's Challenge Level Pack 1 ("CCLP1") in 2014; Chip's Challenge Level Pack 4 ("CCLP4") in 2017.
+These four packs are comprised of the best custom levels at the time (determined via community voting overseen by a community-nominated staff) and in terms of importance they are generally considered on par with the original game.
+All four of these packs can be played in MSCC or in either TW mode (although CCLP2 in TW's Lynx mode requires a special modified version of the pack known as CCLXP2).

 Finally, CC1 was re-released on Steam in 2015 ("Steam CC1", with rules similar to Lynx) by original creator Chuck Sommerville.
 At the same time, Chuck also released his long-awaited sequel Chip's Challenge 2 ("CC2") featuring never-before-seen levels that make use of all-new tiles and gameplay elements. ("CC1" is also sometimes used to refer to levels that use the original tiles and elements; e.g. "I still enjoy designing CC1 levels".)

-Scores are tracked for all five official and quasi-official level packs: CC1, CCLP1, CCLP2, CCLP3, and CC2.
+Scores are tracked for all six official and quasi-official level packs: CC1, CCLP1, CCLP2, CCLP3, CCLP4, and CC2.

 (MS has always been the "standard" ruleset for serious/competitive play, but in recent years Lynx has gained a significant following.
 Most of the differences between MS rules and Lynx rules are explained here and here.)